jhavenz/laravel-carbon-helpers/README.md

-# Carbon helpers and CarbonCollection class
+# Carbon helpers and CarbonCollection class for common Carbon operations

 Has some basic helper functions to quickly instantiate \Carbon\Carbon or \Carbon\CarbonImmutable instances
 ```php